 To treat endometriosis, hormone therapy is a commonly prescribed as it works to suppress growth of the endometrial tissue.
 Either a combination estrogen and progesterone treatment is prescribed, or a progesterone-only treatment is used to treat endometriosis.

-Could a shared inflammatory component link endometriosis and asthma?
+Could there be a shared inflammatory link?

 The connection between endometriosis and asthma is not yet understood, but scientists are investigating multiple ideas.

 While asthma has long been understood to be an inflammatory disease and molecular pathways leading to asthma are fairly well understood, evidence for a role of the immune system in endometriosis is relatively new.
 Several recent studies have found higher levels of inflammatory cytokines in women with endometriosis.2,6 These same cytokines cause endometriotic cells to divide, and this could explain the growth of the endometrial tissue.
 At least five inflammatory cytokines that are increased in endometriosis patients are the same cytokines involved in mediating asthma inflammation, supporting the theory of an immune connection.2

 More research is needed to understand the role of immune system dysfunction in endometriosis before we can know if there is an immune connection between asthma and endometriosis, and what that connection might be.